-All of the Company's executive officers and other employees are employees-at-will, meaning that eitherthe employee or the Company may terminate the employee's employment at any time for any reason or for no stated reason and with or without an explanation.
-The Company does not have employment agreements or employment termination or severance agreements or change-in-control agreements with any of its executive officers, other than a provision in its 2002 Stock Option Plan that in the event ofa "Change of Control" (as defined in such Plan) any outstanding options will become fully exercisable.
-The 2018 Stock Option Plan does not provide for the acceleration of the exercisability of outstanding options in the event of a "Change of Control" (as defined in the 2018 Stock Option Plan), if the successor/acquirer company assumes or substitutes the options outstanding under the Plan with successor/acquirer assumes or substitutes the options outstanding under the Plan will occur only upon involuntary termination of employment without "Cause" (as defined in the 2018 Stock Option Plan) or voluntary termination of employment for "Good Reason" (as defined in the 2018 Stock Option Plan) within one year after the "Change of Control".
+All of the Company's executive officers and other employees are employees-at-will, meaning that either the employee or the Company may terminate the employee's employment at any time for any reason or for no stated reason and with or without an explanation.
+The Company does not have employment agreements or employment termination or severance agreements or change-in-control agreements with any of its executive officers, other than a provision in its 2002 Stock Option Plan that in the event of a "Change of Control" (as defined in such Plan) any outstanding options will become fully exercisable.
+The 2018 Stock Option Plan does not provide for the acceleration of the exercisability of outstanding options in the event of a "Change of Control" (as defined in the 2018 Stock Option Plan), if the successor/acquirer company assumes or substitutes the options outstanding under the Plan with successor/acquirer assumes or substitutes the options outstanding under the Plan, accelerated vesting will occur only upon involuntary termination of employment without "Cause" (as defined in the 2018 Stock Option Plan) or voluntary termination of employment for "Good Reason" (as defined in the 2018 Stock Option Plan) within one year after the "Change of Control".

-If a "Change of Control", as defined in the 2002 Stock Option Plan, had occurred on March 1, 2024, the last business day of the Company's last completed fiscal year, the named executive officers could have realized the following values from the unexercisable stock options listed in the table elsewhere in this Proxy Statement under the caption "Outstanding Equity Awards at 2024 fiscal Year-End" (with value realized equaling the market value of the underlying shares of Common Stock on March 1, 2024, which is the reported closing price of the Common Stock on the New York Stock Exchange on such date, which was \$14.95, less the exercise price, times the number of shares that could be acquired at that date, without deductingany taxes): Mr. Shore - \$564,900; Mr. Farabaugh - \$165,153; Mr. Esquivel - \$274,168; and Mr Nickel - \$32,260.
+If a "Change of Control", as defined in the 2002 Stock Option Plan, had occurred on March 1, 2024, the last business day of the Company's last completed fiscal year, the named executive officers could have realized the following values from the unexercisable stock options listed in the table elsewhere in this Proxy Statement under the caption "Outstanding Equity Awards at 2025 fiscal Year-End" (with value realized equaling the market value of the underlying shares of Common Stock on March 1, 2024, which is the reported closing price of the Common Stock on the New York Stock Exchange on such date, which was \$14.95, less the exercise price, times the number of shares that could be acquired at that date, without deducting any taxes): Mr. Shore - \$80,438; Mr. Esquivel - \$59,638; Mr Nickel - \$38,459; and Mr Goldner - \$2,280.